Romromul/Oauth-Bot/README.md

 ![](https://cdn.discordapp.com/attachments/1117800455909691515/1119105039491932171/standard.gif)

-A Code written in Node.js to create a oauth bot.
+A Code written in Node.js to create a Oauth bot.

-1. Creat a bot on [Dev Discord](https://discord.com/developers/applications)
+1. Create a bot on [Dev Discord](https://discord.com/developers/applications)
 2. Put your token bot in `secrets`
 3. The [index.js](https://replit.com/@FelosiDev/New-Oauth#index.js) is the main file. [server.js](https://replit.com/@FelosiDev/New-Oauth#server.js) prevents your repl from going to sleep.
 4. Create an account on [Restorecord](https://restorecord.com/) and add a bot and a server for the auth link.